 BBC TV, who commissioned A Mass for Man, broadcast in 1985, has also broadcast his Waterless Method of Swimming Instruction, Cell, Forest, Stabat Mater and Nympheas.

-Robert Cohan has been continually in demand as a director of choreographic courses, notably the International Course for Professional Choreographers and Composers which he directed six times.
-He has also directed professional choreographic courses in New Zealand and Canada.
+Robert Cohan was continually in demand as a director of choreographic courses, notably the International Course for Professional Choreographers and Composers which he directed six times.
+He also directed professional choreographic courses in New Zealand and Canada.

-As a teacher of contemporary dance he has taught extensively.
+As a teacher of contemporary dance he taught extensively.
 Besides being a senior teacher at the Martha Graham School he worked at The Julliard School, Harvard, Radcliffe, and the University of Rochester in the US, York University in Toronto and at many colleges and universities in the UK including London Contemporary Dance School and Middlesex University.

-In 1988 Robert Cohan was awarded an honorary CBE in recognition of his outstanding contribution to dance in the United Kingdom.
-He has since taken British nationality.
+In 1988, Robert Cohan was awarded an honorary CBE in recognition of his outstanding contribution to dance in the United Kingdom.
+In 1989 he became a British citizen.